 Find out more on how you can improve your mental health and wellbeing.

 Your wellbeing is important and if you are happy and healthy you are more likely to have a better experience at University.

-The Student Health & Wellbeing team work with the other Student Support teams to provide holistic guidance on a range of mental and physical wellbeing concerns as well as confidential advice and support to students with undiagnosed mental health conditions, personal issues and academic issues.
+The Student Wellbeing team works to provide holistic guidance on a range of mental and physical wellbeing concerns as well as confidential advice and support to students with undiagnosed mental health conditions, personal issues and academic issues.